2011Scape/installation-guide/README.md

 `git clone https://github.com/2011Scape/stronghold-client`

-After that, you should open the rs-client folder in IntelliJ, then find RS2Loader.java in the file list and right click it, then select Run RS2Loader.main():
+After that, you should open the stronghold-client folder in IntelliJ, then find Application.java in the file list and right click it, then select Run Application.main():

 ![image](https://github.com/ipkpjersi/installation-guide/assets/33754783/75d5ff0f-9bcf-4185-9f1f-07804d2e4dbf)